 The teenager with poor midback posture.

-Scheuermanns Disease (really Scheuermann's, but to please the internet gods, the search engines ...) occurs in about 5% of adolescents and, untreated, leads to rounded shoulders and poor posture, and a deep nagging ache, usually in the midback.
+Really Scheuermann's, but to please the internet gods and the search engines, alas the poor apostrophe, occurs in about 5% of adolescents and, untreated, leads to rounded shoulders and poor posture, and a deep nagging ache, usually in the midback.
 It is the most common cause of an anterior curve (kyphosis) in teenagers.
 There are two forms:

 As parents we should always think Scheuermann's disease if we are constantly telling our child to straighten up, only to see them slump back into poor posture, or if they are also complaining of back pain.
 Untreated this condition can sometimes be nasty, though mostly in its milder forms it is more irritation than serious disease.